 7. Flip off the protective color cap on the top of the vial, but do not remove the grey rubber stopper.
 Wipe off the top of the grey rubber stopper with an alcohol wipe.

 8. Open the package containing the syringe.
 Use only a needle and syringe that has been recommended by your healthcare provider.
 Carefully remove the needle cover.
 Next, draw air into the syringe by pulling back on the plunger.
-The amount of air drawn into the syringe should equal the amount in milliliters (ml) of the epoetin alfa dose prescribed by your healthcare provider.
+The amount of air drawn into the syringe should equal the amount in milliliters (ml) of the Procrit dose prescribed by your healthcare provider.

 9. Place the vial on a flat work surface, and insert the needle straight down through the grey rubber stopper of the Procrit vial.
 Push the plunger of the syringe down to inject the air from the syringe into the Procrit vial.

 10. Keep the needle inside the vial, and turn the vial and syringe upside down, and make sure that the tip of the needle is in the Procrit liquid.
 Keep the vial upside down, and slowly pull back on the plunger to fill the syringe with the Procrit liquid to the number (ml) that matches the dose your healthcare provider prescribed.